-A car accident is a scary and shocking experience.
-Some car accidents only result in property damages, but other car accidents can cause minor to severe injuries or death.
-If you were in a car accident, take the following steps to receive the compensation you deserve:
+A car accident is a terrifying and shocking experience.
+Some only result in property damage, but others can cause minor to severe injuries or death.
+If you’ve been in a car accident, take the following steps to receive the compensation you deserve:

 1. Call the Police or File a Crash Report

-Under Texas Transportation Code section 550.026, if a driver of any vehicle is in an accident that resulted in either: 1) the injury or death of a person or 2) vehicle damage making the vehicle undrivable from the scene, they must immediately report the accident to the local police department or, if the crash occurred outside a municipality, the local sheriff’s office.
+Under Texas Transportation Code section 550.026, if a driver of any vehicle is in an accident that results in either the injury or death of a person or vehicle damage, making the vehicle undrivable from the scene, they must immediately report the accident to the local police department.
+If the crash occurred outside a municipality, you must call the local sheriff’s office.

-When contacting the police, let the dispatcher know your location, what injuries you sustained from the car accident, and about any hazards around the accident scene.
+When contacting the police, let the dispatcher know your location, what, if any, injuries you sustained from the car accident, and any hazards around the accident scene.